 Properly store your lawn mower for the winter to keep it in top-notch shape for spring.
 By “winterizing” your mower, you’ll help it run more smoothly and efficiently when you need it next year.
-Remember–a lawn mower that is not operating at peak performance can do more harm than good.
+Remember a lawn mower that is not operating at peak performance can do more harm than good.
 One of the best ways to maintain your lawn mower and keep it running at peak performance is to winterize.
 Lawn mowers will last longer with some extra care and proper lawn mower storage.

 - Change the oil, clean the air filter, and replace the spark plug.
 Like cars, lawn mowers need regular maintenance to run properly.

 - Sharpen the mower blades to keep them running correctly.
 This is critically important, as dull blades will tear the grass and often lead to disease.

 - Winterize your lawn mower’s fuel system to keep it fresh.
 You can add a stabilizer which can prevent carburetor clogs, or you can drain the gasoline from the tank.
 These steps can keep the engine healthy and ready to mow.
 Make sure you take proper safety precautions when working with fuel.